MCUdude/MicroCore/PlatformIO.md

 ### `monitor_port`
 PlatformIO detects serial ports automatically.
 However, if you want to override this you can uncomment `monitor_port`.
-Use `/dev/[port]` on Unix compatible systems, and use `COMx` on Windows.
+Use `/dev/[port]` on Unix-compatible systems, and use `COMx` on Windows.
 If you're having trouble connecting to the serial port on Windows, try `\\.\COMx` instead.